dude22072/ChannelPointsSFX/README.md

 ## FAQ
 **Q: I think I put the channel ID in wrong... how do I change it?**
-A: Make a new text file in the dirrectory of the progam just called "resetid.txt" and the dialog for entering a channel ID will show itself next time you launch the program.
+A: Press the gear icon in the bottom-right of the main window to open the options window.
+Click the "Reset ID" button and follow the instructions on screen.

 **Q: Do I need the program open while I'm streaming?**
 A: Yes, the sounds come from the program itself.